I began studying piano with my mother at age three on the Niagara Peninsula (Canada). I later

 was a series of articles about Vladimir Horowitz in Etude Magazine.

 By the age of sixteen I was an Associate of the Royal Conservatory of Toronto.
-I was introduced to the harpsichord and Fenton House by Thurston Dart in London England, to gamba making by Juliet Beamont of Cambridge, and to the baroque violin by Alice Harnoncourt.
+I was introduced to the harpsichord and Fenton House by Thurston Dart, who had just moved to London (England), to gamba making by Juliet Beamont of Cambridge, and to the baroque violin by Alice Harnoncourt (all too briefly).

 For a variety of reasons, I took time out from a music career to raise five wonderful children: a minister, a teacher, a scientist, a guitar maker and a writer.
 When they were grown up, I cashed in my pension and returned to my music.

 Originally, I planned to record all copyright-free works for the harpsichord in General MIDI format for free distribution on the Internet.
 If you enjoy the trip, who cares if you get there!
 But, something happened on the way - the trip got nasty.